Fixel-Institute/BRAVO/docs/usage.rst

 .. note::

-  The only information require manual update is Stimulation Mode (Ring Stimulation vs Segmented A, B, C) because Percept Session file does not store those information in the recording data.
+  The only information require manual update is Stimulation Mode (Ring Stimulation vs Segmented A, B, C) because Session file does not store those information in the recording data.

 Neural Recording Summary
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~